Real-Space Approach to Light-Induced Hall Transport in Disordered Materials: Methodology

-To evaluate functions of the Hamiltonian, namely $\hat{U}(t_1,t_0)$ and $\delta(\hat{H}-E)$, instead of diagonalizing $\hat{H}$ we employ the kernel polynomial method and expand them as a series of Chebyshev polynomials \cite{suppmaterial, The_kernel_polynomial_method_weiße_wellein_alvermann_fehske_2006, Linear_scaling_quantum_transport_methodologies_fan_garcia_cummings_barrios-vargas_panhans_harju_ortmann_roche_2020}.
-Together with the stochastic trace approximation, this makes the computation of the out-of-equilibrium conductivity $\mathcal{O}(N)$, i.e., the computation time scales linearly with the size of the Hamiltonian, thus permitting simulations involving millions of orbitals.
-For example, in Figs.\ \ref{fig:haldane_gap_graphene} and \ref{fig:bernal} we use 4 and 8 million orbitals respectively.
+The combination of the Chebyshev polynomial expansion with the stochastic trace approximation makes the methodology $\mathcal{O}(N)$, i.e., the computation time scales linearly with the system size.
+This allows the computation of systems with millions of atoms -- for the calculations in this work we used between $1 \cdot 10^6$ and $30 \cdot 10^6$ orbitals, which in the latter case corresponds to $2900 \times 2900$ unit cells of bilayer graphene, equivalent to a device with an area of $0.7 \times 0.7$ $\upmu$m$^2$.